NorthVine-Consulting/managerdash-docs/docs/6_pr_review.md

 1. Select a person from the sidebar
 2. Click the **PR Review** tab
 3. The date range defaults to the last 7 days
-4. PRs are automatically fetched in the background
+4. PRs are automatically fetched in the background (regardless of state)
 5. A skeleton loading state shows while fetching
 6. PRs appear grouped by repository once loaded